Dakstrum/ProjectStocks/readme.md

 ### Contribution

-Want to see a change make into our official builds?
+Want to see a change make it into our official builds?
 Create a pull request and we'll review your code!

 ### Platforms and dependencies